Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 ```

-The child implementations can still have their own properties such as `startInclusive` `endExclusive`, `endInclusive`, `endExclusive` (and later `startExclusive`) but they should have the same values as their respective `lowerBound` and `upperBound` properties.
+The child implementations can still have their own properties such as `startInclusive` `endExclusive`, `endInclusive`, `endExclusive`, and `startExclusive`, but they should have the same values as their respective `lowerBound` and `upperBound` counterparts.
 This also begs the question if `start` should be deprecated and explicitly be labeled `startInclusive` or `startExclusive`.

 ```kotlin